ISISComputingGroup/ibex_developers_manual/design_documents/Opening-an-OPI-Outside-of-a-Synoptic.md

 ## BlockServer Storage

-The BlockServer will be responsible for saving a list of 'Component Views'.
-It is proposed that each of these are stored as a separate XML file in the folder: `NDXXXXX/configurations/component_views`.
+The BlockServer will be responsible for saving a list of 'Device Screens'.
+It is proposed that each of these are stored as a separate XML file in the folder: `NDXXXXX/configurations/device_screens`.

 The component targets are currently stored in the synoptics, for example as:
 ```xml